EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 If everything is correct, the above command will output **Java Runtime Environment** version.

-Finally, to check if the **Java Compiler** was properly installed, on the same Windows Command Prompt, check the output of the following command:
+Finally, to verify the **Java Compiler** installation, on the same Windows Command Prompt, check the output of the following command:

 ```cmd
 javac -version